 4. There’s always an exception to the rule

 The action of a crankbait is often the determining factor in its ability to catch fish.
 While a tight wobble is preferred by many anglers in the winter, Palaniuk has a lot of success going against the grain by using crankbaits with a wider action.

-“In most cases, a small, flat-sided crankbait like a Rapala Shad Rap or a Storm Arashi Flat will be my starting point in cold water,” Palaniuk said.
+“In most cases, a small, flat-sided crankbait like a Rapala Shad Rap will be my starting point in cold water,” Palaniuk said.
 “But just like anything else, there’s always an exception.
 Look at the Wiggle Wart for example—it has a very wide wobble and it catches a ton of fish in cold water.
 I can’t explain everything a bass does, but again, I think we give them too much credit.”

 In order to get a good idea of the bass’ preference, try to throw out all of your preconceived notions and have several different crankbaits rigged and ready to go.
 If you can cover enough water while alternating your crankbaits, it won’t take long to hone-in on what the big ones want.

 5. Remember—it’s just a bass

 If you talk to enough bass anglers, you’ll find some that swear by different treble hook styles during different times of the year.
 Palaniuk doesn’t overthink things, especially in the winter.

 Did you know?
 Rocks hold heat better and longer than other bass cover, so Palaniuk suggests making them a staple in your coldwater cranking endeavors.